gocatsnu/Projects/README.md

 python3 scripts/list_missing_teams.py data/raw/teamcrafters_cfb26_complete.json outputs/teamcrafters_missing_teams.csv
 ```

+The converter automatically corrects a roster shift in the raw JSON that misaligns
-The first command writes every player with their team, position, and overall rating.
+several late‑alphabet teams.
+The first command writes every player with their
+team, position, and overall rating.
 The second lists the teams that have no players.